apache/royale-docs/create-an-application/application-tutorial/data.md

 </fx:Script>
 ```

-But thinking about this a bit more, it might be nice to not hard code which repos we use to get the commits so that other projects can use this app.
-So let's add also:
+It might be nice to not hard-code which repos we use to get the commits so that other projects can use this app.
+So let's add variables to hold information about the project and repositories we are using:

 ```ActionScript
   public var repos:Array;
   public var projectName:String;
 ```

 Next, we need to get the values for these arrays.
-Let's use a .json file to configure which repos to use and the project name.
-So create a file that looks like:
+Let's use a <a href="https://www.json.org/" target="_blank">.json</a> file, called "project.json", to configure which repos to use and the project name.
+The file contents look like:

 ```JSON
 { "projectName": "Apache Royale",